klee016/PyNADA/README.md

     - list all datasets

 * Create & Import: codes for adding datasets to the catalog
-    - add survey, document, ...
+    - create survey dataset, document dataset, ...

 * Manage & Update: codes for managing existing datasets and resources
     - delete dataset